Bulawayo Railway Museum: Buildings

 There are two key buildings at the Bulawayo Railway Museum.
 The first one, right by the entrance, is the Shamva Station and the other is the Main Hall which houses many of the special exhibits.

 Shamva Station

 This is a typical Rhodesian Railways station building, dismantled and moved from Shamva to the museum to serve as the main reception.
 It consists of a ticketing office with most of the notice boards and equipment (rain gauge, fire extinguishers, etc) a railway station was expected to have during Rhodesian Railway times.

 Main Hall

 This hall was once the mechanical workshop of the Bulawayo station.
 In it can be found much of the mechanical equipment used there and at the station.
 There is also a wall of fame of Chief Mechanical Engineers since the start of Rhodesia Railways until 2013.
 This hall houses the most important exhibits at the Museum.

 Management and Ownership

-The Museum is owned by National Railways of Zimbabwe, but before that it was owned and formed by Rhodesia Railways.
-It is managed by Mr. Gordon Murray, a long serving member of the company but subsequently a pensioner.
+The Museum was created by Rhodesia Railways and is now owned by National Railways of Zimbabwe.
+It is managed by Gordon Murray, a retired member of the company.